 which ssh-keygen | xargs ls -l -rwxr-xr-x 1 root wheel 1434352 Sep 17 03:07 /usr/bin/ssh-keygen $ sudo rm /usr/bin/ssh-keygen override rwxr-xr-x root/wheel restricted,compressed for /usr/bin/ssh-keygen? y rm: /usr/bin/ssh-keygen: Operation not permitted

 Well, we see that we're using the ssh-keygen tool shipped with Mac OS.
-Since it's El Capitan and we haven't disabled SIP ( System Integrity Protection ), we can't delete executables in /usr/bin.
+Since it's El Capitan or later and we haven't disabled SIP ( System Integrity Protection ), we can't delete executables in /usr/bin.
 Is Apple being too controlling?